Battle of Lanzerath Ridge: U.S. artillery unavailable

-The platoon's position at the southern end of the 99th Division's sector was not only outside their own regimental boundary, it was outside their Division's boundary and V Corps boundary.
+The platoon's position at the southern end of the 99th Division's sector was not only outside their own regimental boundary, it was outside their division's boundary and V Corps' boundary.
 The division prioritized artillery fire for targets within its boundary.
 Bouck waited in vain for the sound of incoming artillery.
-He called Regimental Headquarters again, asking for directions.
+He called regimental headquarters again, asking for directions.
 He was told to "hold at all costs," which essentially meant until dead or captured.
 Bouck knew that if his platoon gave way, the 99th Division's right flank, already thin and undermanned, could be in grave danger.

-Four members of a Forward Observation Team from Battery C, 371st Field Artillery had been in the village when the Tank Destroyer unit withdrew.
-Lieutenant Warren Springer and the other three men, Sergeant Peter Gacki, T/4 Willard Wibben, and T/5 Billy Queen joined Bouck's unit on the ridge where they could continue to observe the enemy movement.
+Four members of a Forward Observation Team from Battery C, 371st Field Artillery had been in the village when the tank destroyer unit withdrew.
+Lieutenant Warren Springer and the other three men, Sergeant Peter Gacki, T/4 Willard Wibben, and T/5 Billy Queen joined Bouck's unit on the ridge, where they could continue to observe the enemy movement.
 Bouck distributed them among the foxholes to help reload magazines and reinforce their position.

 Radio operator James Fort attempted to contact headquarters on the SCR-284 radio mounted on a jeep by the command post and found that German martial music jammed the channel.
-He then used a side-channel and Morse code, hoping the Germans weren't listening, to send a status report to regimental headquarters.
+He then used a side-channel and Morse code, hoping the Germans were not listening in, to send a status report to regimental headquarters.